The Faculty of Business Administration offers two similar doctoral programs:

 Please note that the majority of the members of the examination commission must be from Universität Hamburg and that at least one must be from a different area of specialization.
 In case of a cumulative dissertation, a co-author cannot act as chairman.

-- Please also submit – in accordance with the above-mentioned current Statutes to ensure good scientific practice and avoid scientific misconduct at the University of Hamburg [PDF] – your declaration to data recording and data management (see also "Doctoral Studies").
+- Please also submit – in accordance with the above-mentioned current bylaws for safeguarding good scientific practice and avoiding scientific misconduct at Universität Hamburg [PDF] – your declaration to data recording and data management (see also "Doctoral Studies").

 The doctoral thesis is formally checked by the Office for Doctoral Studies.
 The doctoral committee will set up the examination committee.
 You will be informed/kept up-to-date by the administrative office or the doctoral committee.